contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/07_manage/02_remote-agent.md

 Click on the **Deploy** button to deploy your cell.
 Please go to the [Cell deployment](/technical-resources/apispark/guide/explore/cell-deployment "Cell deployment") page for further information.

-# Install your Remote Agent
+# Install your Standalone agent

-In order to plug the Connector services, you need to install the Agent in your Information System in front of your web API application.
+In order to plug the Connector services, you need to install the agent in your Information System in front of your web API application.

-Please follow the steps below to install the agent.
+Please follow the steps below to install the agent:

-## Download the Agent
+## Download the agent

 The agent is a standalone application and exists also as a Restlet Framework Service to use it embedded in a Restlet Framework application.